 I paid extra for the flexible itinerary

-Obviously, in some cases, a flexible itinerary might be a good deal (if the itinerary you found is super cheap, you are not sure about the date and the flexible upgrade is also affordable).
-Beware, if you do buy a flexible ticket, and decide to make a change, there still may be some sort of hidden fee.
+Obviously, in some cases, a flexible itinerary might be a good deal (if the itinerary you found is super cheap, you are not sure about the date, and the flexible upgrade is also affordable).
+Beware: if you buy a flexible ticket and decide to make a change, there may still be a hidden fee.

-This feature used to be free, and now most of the airlines and online search agencies are charging for it.
-On their link, they make it look like, if you don’t pay for the seat, you may end up flying without one, but that’s just impossible!
-You booked a flight, you will get a seat, period!
-I rather have them choose a seat for me, in order to save $18 or so.
+This feature used to be free, but now most airlines and all online travel agencies charge for it.
+On their website, they make it look like, if you don’t pay for the seat, you may end up flying without one, but that’s just impossible.
+I would rather have them choose a seat for me to save $18 or so.

 Bonus: When free, ask for more!

-Long international flights almost always include free meals & beverages.
-In that case, the plane will be stuffed with some extra meals.
-Once you finish your in-flight dinner, if still hungry, it won’t hurt to walk to the end of the plane and ask the flight attendant something like this: “Excuse me, I did not eat the side dish because of the allergy, so I ended up being hungry.
-Since we have still 6 hours before the arrival, I was wondering if I could get another meal, please?”
+Long international flights always include free meals & beverages.
+With the exception of Korean Airlines.
+The plane will always be stuffed with some extra meals.
+Once you finish your in-flight dinner, it won’t hurt to walk to the end of the plane and ask the flight attendant something like this: “Excuse me, I’m still hungry.
+Since we still have 5 hours before the arrival, I was wondering if I could get another meal, please?”

 It is even easier to hustle for an extra cup of coffee or an extra can of beer.
-I would advise asking for more by walking to the attendant, away from the other passengers, in order to be discreet.
-Attendants don’t want other passengers to know you got an extra treat, cause that may cause a chain reaction of demands.
+I would advise asking for more by walking up to the attendant, away from the other passengers, to be discreet.
+Attendants don’t want other passengers to know you got an extra treat, ’cause that could trigger a chain reaction of demands.

 Do you have any secrets on how to save money on flights?
 You can share them with us in the comments below.